promptfoo/promptfoo/site/docs/providers/openai.md

 For example, if OpenAI releases `gpt-5` chat completion, you could begin using it immediately with `openai:chat:gpt-5`.

-The OpenAI provider supports a handful of [configuration options](https://github.com/promptfoo/promptfoo/blob/main/src/providers/openai.ts#L14-L32), such as `temperature` and `functions`, which can be used to customize the behavior of the model like so:
+The OpenAI provider supports a handful of [configuration options](https://github.com/promptfoo/promptfoo/blob/main/src/providers/openai.ts#L14-L32), such as `temperature`, `functions`, and `tools`, which can be used to customize the behavior of the model like so:

 ```yaml title=promptfooconfig.yaml
 providers: